spacecatpixel/lokidocs/docs/Advanced/Cryptoeconomics.md

+title: Loki.network Documentation | Loki Cryptoeconomics
+description: This document explains the cryptocurrency economics of the Loki Coin.
+It goes into details about the Loki Block Reward, Mining Reward, Service Node reward and governance reward.
+The circulating supply for Loki cryptocurrency is available in raw data.

 # Cryptoeconomics

 Loki is a Blockchain network oriented toward the provision of privacy-preserving services over a network of [Service Nodes](../ServiceNodes/SNOverview.md).
 The salient cryptoeconomic problem is how to incentivise actors in the Loki network to operate Service Nodes in a manner compatible with the objectives of the Loki network, in particular decentralisation and privacy.